TEAMSchools/teamster/docs/contributing/CONTRIBUTING.md

 - [ ] dbt Cloud
 - [ ] GitHub

-To access our BigQuery project, you must be a member of either:

-- TEAMster Analysts KTAF
+To contribute on GitHub, you must be a member of ...
+To access our BigQuery project, you must be a member of TEAMster Analysts KTAF
-- TEAMster Analysts NJ

 ### dbt Cloud configuration